manitou48/maple-IRremote/README.txt

        https://github.com/shirriff/Arduino-IRremote

 uses PWM on pin 24, timer 4/channel 4  (maple RET6) varies by board
-   recv on pin 8, uses timer2/channel to do 50us samples
+      pin 24 to 100ohm to IR LED to grnd recv on pin 8, uses timer2/channel to do 50us samples pin 8 to Sharp GP1UX311QS  38khz

 limited testing with Sony remote/VCR